SonnyBat/linux-notes/01-linux-fundamentals.md

 ## Description

-The `man` gives manual of any command within the terminal.
+The `man` command displays the manual page for a command, providing detailed information about its usage, options, and examples.

 ## Example